-Registration for the January Orientation is will be open later this year.
+Registration for the January Orientation 2019 will open later this Fall.
 To complete the registration you will need to have your UVM netID and password set-up (How do I do this?), the number of family members attending orientation, and any accommodations or dietary needs you and/or any attending family members will need during the orientation program.
 You can complete this registration in your myUVM portal.

 January Orientation Schedule-at-a-Glance

 Check in at Davis Student Center, 4th Floor

 Orientation Leader Meetings / Student Panel for Families